xlladdins/xll/docs/Excel4MacrosA-D.md

 | 2             | Names of add-in workbooks only                      |
 | 3             | Names of all open workbooks                         |

-Match\_text    specifies the workbooks whose names you want returned and can include wildcard characters.
+Match\_text&nbsp;&nbsp;&nbsp;&nbsp;specifies the workbooks whose names you want returned and can include wildcard characters.
 If match\_text is omitted, DOCUMENTS returns the names of all open workbooks.

 **Remarks**